cyle/sigil/API.md

 To get all connections, simply send a GET request to `/connections`.

-To get a node, simply send a GET request to `/node/:id`, where :id is the unique ID number of the node you're looking for.
+To get a specific node, simply send a GET request to `/node/:id`, where `:id` is the unique ID number of the node you're looking for.

-To get a connection, simply send a GET request to `/connection/:id`, where :id is the unique ID number of the connection you're looking for.
+To get a specific connection, simply send a GET request to `/connection/:id`, where `:id` is the unique ID number of the connection you're looking for.

 To get all connections attached to a given node, simply send a GET request to `/node/:id/connections`, where `:id` is the unique ID number of the node you want connections for.